Finland’s relations and development cooperation in Myanmar

 In addition to the two main expected outcomes described above, Finland is continuing its support for rural livelihoods.
 This support is being channelled to a coffee cooperative in Shan State, which provides impoverished farmers with a legal means of subsistence in place of cultivating opium poppy.
 The expected outcome is that rural communities and households will become more resilient through maintaining sustainable, adaptive agricultural value-chains.

 Finland’s partners for cooperation in Myanmar

-Finland maintains regular dialogue with the EU, the Nordic countries, international organisations and other donors on a common approach and shared principles.
+Finland maintains regular dialogue with the UN, the EU, the Nordic countries, international organisations and other donors on a common approach and shared principles.
 It is particularly important to have a joint position towards the military regime and not to legitimise the military rule.

 Finland cooperates only with reliable and long-term partners operating in the country.
 Support will be channelled through CSOs, the UN and other development actors, provided that their operating conditions in the country are maintained, and there is an agreement on jointly adopted principles.